 Conventional wisdom about mushrooms dictates that you keep them dry -- brush them off instead of soaking or rinsing -- and then cook them quickly in a hot pan without crowding.
-The reasoning is that first, mushrooms act like tiny sponges and soak up water if you get them wet.
-Second, because mushrooms contain so much water, if you crowd them in the sauté pan, or don't cook them quickly, they'll steam instead of browning.
-But as often happens with so-called kitchen wisdom, this mushroom... myth is wrong.
+The reasoning is that mushrooms act like tiny sponges and soak up water if you get them wet.
+Since mushrooms contain so much water, if you crowd them in the sauté pan, or don't cook them quickly, they'll steam instead of browning.
+As often happens with so-called kitchen wisdom, though, this mushroom myth is wrong.

-Many food scientists and writers have realized for quite a while that the first element of that belief is incorrect.
+M...any food scientists and writers have realized some time ago that the first element of that belief is incorrect.
 The fact is that, like most vegetables, mushrooms have a high water content to begin with.
 Soaking them in water may add a tiny amount of water to their weight, but compared with their beginning water content, any added amount is inconsequential.
 The second belief has been more tenacious.
 Even though the resident geniuses at New York's International Culinary Center and the blog Cooking Issues debunked the myth a couple of years ago, you still find well-respected (but mistaken) authors and chefs perpetuating the mistake.

 The Truth about Mushrooms

 As ICC's Dave Arnold and Nils Noren explain, a bunch of wet, crowded mushrooms in a pan will start out as (in their words) "a soupy mess."
-But if you cook them long enough, the water evaporates, at which point they'll brown beautifully without absorbing the oil you're using to brown them.
+If you cook them long enough, though, the water evaporates, at which point they'll brown beautifully without absorbing the oil you're using.
 Dry mushrooms, on the other hand, are very porous.
 When you heat up a pan with oil or butter and add dry mushrooms, they soak up the fat and never let go of it.
 You end up with browned but greasy mushrooms.

 01 of 05